zakriamansoor47/SLAYER_Duel/README.md

 **16.** Play Sound with Duel Starts.

+**17.** You can Enable/Disable Infinite Ammo in Duel.
+Infinite Clip and Reserve Ammo

 ## Commands:
 `!duel_settings` - To Set/Delete Custom Teleport Points for Duel.
 (Only for Root Admins)